viktor-br/gql-subscriptions-auth/README.md

   }
 ```

-_client-subscribe.js_ subscribes to readMessageFromChat to receive message from chat (by default subscribes to chatId=1):
+_client-subscribe.js_ subscribes to *readMessageFromChat* subscription to receive message from chat for a particular chatId (by default for chatId=1):
 ```bash
 node client-subscribe.js 2
 ```

-_client-send-message.js_ send message to server with using _writeMessageToChat_ mutation for a particular chatId (by default send for chatId=1):
+_client-send-message.js_ sends message to server with using _writeMessageToChat_ mutation for a particular chatId (by default send for chatId=1):
 ```bash
 node client-send-message.js 2
 ```